draddo11/100-days-of-code/r2-log.md

 Still workering on thr jokester vuejs app.state management
 ## R2D44
 watched videos on vue native for moniile apps and how js is the future

+## R2D45
+Worked on the jokester vue app sre cancomplete it soon